-One essential feature of any blogging platform is the ability to schedule posts for publication.
+One key feature of any blogging platform is the ability to schedule posts for future publication.
 Hashnode introduced this functionality in June 2022.

 At that time, the entire feature was based on a CRON job.
 This CRON job managed all various states and published the post.
 The CRON job was running every minute to ensure that scheduled posts were published.